Lenovo Center: History

-The arena has also seen use in fictional media, in the The CW series One Tree Hill.
-The season four episode, "Some You Gove Away", saw the Tree Hill High School Ravens playing a NCHSAA championship game in the venue.
+The arena has also seen use in fictional media, in The CW series One Tree Hill.
+The season four episode, "Some You Give Away", saw the Tree Hill High School Ravens playing a NCHSAA championship game in the venue.
 It was also the taping site for the 2005 Jeopardy!
 College Tournament.

 Hockey

 Raleigh experienced its first NHL game on October 29, 1999, when the Hurricanes hosted the New Jersey Devils on the building's opening night.
 The first playoff series at the Entertainment and Sports Arena were held in 2001 when the Hurricanes hosted the Devils in games 3, 4, and 6, of the 2001 Stanley Cup playoffs, but the Hurricanes lost in 6.
-The ESA (by then the renamed RBC Center) hosted games of both the 2002 Stanley Cup playoffs and Stanley Cup Finals; however, the Hurricanes lost in the Stanley Cup Finals.
-On June 19, 2006, the Hurricanes were on home ice for a decisive game seven of the Stanley Cup Finals, defeating the Edmonton Oilers 3–1 to bring the franchise its first Stanley Cup and North Carolina its first and only major professional sports championship.
+The ESA (by then the renamed RBC Center) hosted games of both the 2002 Stanley Cup playoffs and Stanley Cup Final; however, the Hurricanes lost in the Stanley Cup Final.
+On June 19, 2006, the Hurricanes were on home ice for a decisive game seven of the Stanley Cup Final, defeating the Edmonton Oilers 3–1 to bring the franchise its first Stanley Cup and North Carolina its first major professional sports championship.
 The arena hosted the playoffs again in 2009, with the Hurricanes losing in the Eastern Conference Finals.
 In 2019, the arena hosted the Stanley Cup playoffs for the first time in 10 years, with fans setting a single-game record attendance of 19,495 in game 4 of the second round versus the New York Islanders.
 This record would be further extended on May 14, 2022, when the Hurricanes defeated the Boston Bruins 3–2 in game 7 of the first round, to advance to the Second Round, in front of 19,513 fans.
+The arena hosted the 2026 Stanley Cup Final, its third in arena history and while the Hurricanes did win their second Stanley Cup that year, they did so on the road.

-On March 7, 2025, the arena hosted a neutral site match between the Minnesota Frost and Ottawa Charge of the Professional Women's Hockey League during the 2024–25 PWHL season.
+On March 7, 2025, the arena hosted a PWHL Takeover Tour game between the Minnesota Frost and Ottawa Charge of the Professional Women's Hockey League during the 2024–25 PWHL season.
 The Frost won 5–0 in front of 10,782 fans.